akhilsuseelan1996/musicplayer/README.md

 # musicplayer
-Created an Emotion based Music Player by detecting the facial expression of a person.
-It involves application of several Machine Learning Libraries in Python.
+An Emotion based Music Player works by detecting the facial expression of a person.
+It involves application of several Machine Learning Libraries(eg:scikit-learn) in Python.